norbert/the-study/src/drink/components/Lime Cordial.md

 Combine lime juice and sugar.
 Stir until dissolved.
 Crush peels and add to mixture.
 Refrigerate for 12 to 24 hours.

 Strain mixture with cheesecloth.
-Refrigerate and wait at least 24 hours, to cure, before using.
+This should yield at least **800 ml** of cordial.
+Refrigerate and wait at least 24 hours before using.

 ## References